 B. Joseph White

-President Emeritus of the University of Illinois and James F. Towey Professor of Business and Leadership
+President Emeritus of the University of Illinois and Interim Department Head Business Administration and James F. Towey Professor of Business and Leadership

 B. Joseph White is James F. Towey Professor of Business and Leadership at the University of Illinois, Urbana-Champaign and President Emeritus of the University of Illinois.
 He focuses on U.S. corporate governance and business in American society.